Thank you for your interest in employment at the Addison Police Department.EMPLOYMENT OPPORTUNITIES

 * Property and Evidence Unit

 Criteria to qualify for our internship program include the following:

-* being currently enrolled in a 2- or 4-year college or university with Criminal Justice or similar as your major
+* being currently enrolled in a two- or four-year college or university with Criminal Justice or similar as your major

 * submitting a copy of medical insurance when requested during the selection process